ElanMedoff/starter-dot-files/neovim/README.md

 - a minimal(ish) config written entirely in lua, taking advantage of the built-in lsp support.

-  - was unhappy with [coc](https://github.com/neoclide/coc.nvim) -- too opinionated, not enough plugins (i.e. tailwindcss), and docs geared towards vimscript.
-  - eventually needed to set up lsp for proper [t/jsx commenting](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) and [t/jsx pair renaming](https://github.com/windwp/nvim-ts-autotag)
+  - eventually needed to set up treesitter for proper [t/jsx commenting](https://github.com/JoosepAlviste/nvim-ts-context-commentstring) and [t/jsx pair renaming](https://github.com/windwp/nvim-ts-autotag)
-  - if it's a default, it's not in my config
+  - if it's a default, I try not to include it in my config

 - heavily inspired by [this repo](https://github.com/LunarVim/Neovim-from-scratch)